musajajorge/mapsPERU/README.md

 <!-- badges: end -->

-[**mapsPERU**](https://github.com/musajajorge/mapsPERU/) is a package that provides datasets with information of the centroids and geographical limits of the regions, departments and districts of Peru.
+[**mapsPERU**](https://github.com/musajajorge/mapsPERU/) is a package that provides datasets with information of the centroids and geographical limits of the regions, departments, provinces and districts of Peru.

 ## Installation